Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Keras**: A deep learning library used to build neural networks quickly and easily.
 - **Labeled Data**: A dataset in which each example has an assigned class for training purposes.
 - **Layer Normalization**: A technique that **normalizes the activations** within each layer of the network, **stabilizing and accelerating the training process**.
 It normalizes the inputs across the features, instead of across the batch like Batch Normalization.
+- **Latent space**: is a **representation of data** in a multidimensional space in which similar elements are placed close together.
+It is created using machine learning, often by reducing the dimensionality of the data to compress it.
 - **Learning Rate (α)**: A parameter that controls the speed at which model parameters are updated.
 - **LSTM (Long Short-Term Memory)**: An advanced type of recurrent neural network (RNN) that handles long-term dependencies more effectively by avoiding the vanishing gradient problem.
 Applications include image generation, automated writing, and the automatic description of images and videos.
 - **Linear Combination (z)**: The weighted sum of inputs and weights, plus a bias: